 Depot & Arsenal Executive Leadership Program (DAELP)

 DAELP is an executive development program serving the commanders and senior civilian leaders of the Nation’s Depot and Arsenal facilities, focused at the O-6 and civilian-equivalent career level (O-5 by exception).
 DAELP is administered at the University of North Carolina at Chapel Hill (UNC) by the Institute for Defense and Business (IDB) and delivered in partnership with the UNC Kenan-Flagler Business School.
-The twelfth cohort will graduate May 19, 2016.
-The thirteenth corhort is set to begin in October 2016.
+The thirteenth cohort will graduated May 19, 2016.
+The thirteenth cohort is set to begin in October 2016.

 To provide exceptional learning experiences, DAELP integrates leadership development and management concepts with multiple delivery methods:

 The program consists of five in-residence periods: